toptal/davinci-github-actions/no-untracked-generated-types/README.md

 ## Check untracked GQL types

-Check if some GQL types are not generated
+Check if some GQL types were not generated

 ### Description